rchikhi/fqgz/README.md

 ## Usage

-Exactly as gunzip.
+Exactly same as gunzip.
 Two new parameters:

 * `-t [n]` use `n` threads